chriha/pro-cli/README.md

 ## Configuration

-Every pro-cli project has an own [`pro-cli.json`](pro-cli.json) file which you can change to your needs.
+Every pro-cli project has its own [`pro-cli.json`](pro-cli.json) file which you can change to your needs.

 ## Used repos